Welcome! We are thrilled for you to become part of the SoCal Jazz Academy family and are excited about your journey!

 It is important to be able to recognize the harmonic structure of a composition that you are working on.
 To do so music theorists have devised an analysis system that utilizes Roman numerals and diatonic harmony to assign specific functions to any given chord.
 This lends itself to understand the key centers, cadences, and any points of tension-resolution within the composition.

-Please download, print, and submit the form to the jury panel at your designated time:
+Please download, print, and submit 3 copies of the form to the jury panel at your designated time: